Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 game, one can vary different ways of developing the initiative.
 Nevertheless, Topalov obviously counted on surprise, as he thought that I would play worse in a situation I was not ready for, and besides, he hoped to avoid my opening preparation, which he had faced before.

+Despite the element of surprise, Kasparov still won the game.

 ##### Pirc defense, modern defense, Geller system